wso2con/2025-BCN-choreo-tutorial-2/README.md

 4. Push the changes to Choreo
     1. Commit and push the changes to the repository
     1. Choreo will automatically detect the changes and trigger a build.
-    1. Deploy the build to dev environment by going to `Deployments` page and clicking `Configure & Deploy` button.
+    1. Deploy the build to dev environment by going to `Deployments` page and clicking `Configure & Deploy` button

+### 7. Test locally

-3. Testing locally
+1. Testing BFF API locally
     1. Run `choreo login` to login to Choreo from the CLI
     1. Run `choreo change-org` to change to correct organization
-    1. Run `choreo connect -p expense-tracker -e Development` to connect to the development environment
+    1. Run `choreo connect -c bffapi` to connect to the development environment for the bffapi component.
     1. Retrive the accounts component url from the CLI with `choreo describe component`
     1. Run `curl -X GET "http://<accounts-component-url>/bills"` to test the accounts API
+    1. Lets test bffapi locally with the dependacies in dev environment
+        1. In the same terminal run `npm run start`
-    1. Lets add a new bill using following curl ``
+        1. In a new terminal run `curl -X GET "http://<bffapi-component-url>/api/bills"`

-4. Debugging locally

-5. Push changes to the repository
+        1. You should see the bills from the accounts component

-### 4. Create the web application
+### 8. Create the web application

-1. Create a new component
+1. Create a webapp component
     1. Go in to `Expense Tracker` project
     1. Select `Create Component`
     1. Select `Web Application`
     1. Select `Authorize with Github`
     1. Go though the github flow and authorize the application to access [2025-BCN-choreo-tutorial-2](https://github.com/hevayo/2025-BCN-choreo-tutorial-2) repository.
-    1. Select project directory as `expense-tracker`
+    1. Select project directory as `expense-tracker/webapp`
+    1. Select `React` as the build pack type
+    1. Enter `npm run build` as the Build Command
+    1. Enter Build Path as `/build`
+    1. Node version as `20`
     1. Click `Create`

-### 6. Testing the application
+### 9. Testing the application

-### 7. Architecture Diagram
+1. Testing the application
+    1. Go to `Webapp` component
+    2. Click the public endpoint to open the application